|Birth: ||Nov. 8, 1895|

 He was always known as a gambler, thus obtaining the nickname Whitey.
 He was well known in backroom card games for most of his adult life in Leavenworth and throughout the Midwest.

 After their son Charles was killed in a flight accident during World War II, a few years later Wesley and Laura divorced.
 He then bought a small concession trailer and began traveling with a carnival.

-While in Dallas, Texas (the area he was originally from) he met Hattie Ellen Shippy Ward.
-They married and were later in Joplin, Missouri when a daughter was born.
-Because of his age (53), the decision was made to give that child up for adoption.
+While in Dallas, Texas (the area he was originally from) he met Hattie Ellen Shippy Ward, a divorcee with 2 children, Tom and Bernita Kay.
+They married and were later in Joplin, Missouri when a daughter was born in 1949, because of his age (53), the decision was made to give that child up for adoption.
 Two years later, in January 1951, another daughter was born and the same decision was made to give that child up also.
 He was 55 yrs. old.
 While living in Joplin, Missouri, he again owned a couple of taxi cabs, that he and Hattie both operated in Joplin.

 In September of 1951, they were in Osceola, Missouri with their concession trailer.
 He passed away of a heart attack in the night.

 He was taken back home to Dallas, Texas by train, accompanied by his wife Hattie, for burial.
 He is buried next to his first son Charles.